Trying to decide when to have first intercourse

 My question is that are we rushing into things?
 Considering I have never been touched the way he has touched me, and if I am ready in such a short time period, should we go for it?
 Also what is the most reliable source of protection and where can I get it from?
 I want to take every precaution to make this one moment in my life the most amazing moment.
 Thank you very much.

-"Losing" one's virginity, or choosing to have intercourse for the first time, can be a major decision.
-You're taking a great first step in the decision-making process by spending time thinking about your choices and what implications and consequences, both good and bad, having sexual intercourse might have for you, your partner, and your relationship.
+"Losing" one's virginity, or choosing to have sex for the first time, can be a major decision.
+You're taking a great first step in the decision-making process by spending time thinking about your choices and what implications and consequences, both good and bad, there might be for you, your partner, and your relationship.

 - Are you having fun in your relationship?
 Are you able to communicate well with each other?
 Are you caring towards one another both emotionally and physically?

-- What does having intercourse mean to you?
+- What does having sex mean to you?
 How about to your partner?
 Are you on the same page when it comes to what intercourse might mean for your relationship?